 Notochord definition: Definition, Types, Structure, Coelomic Cavity, Function

-Structure Of The Notochord
+Structure of the Notochord

+The notochord is long and cylindrical and is a rod-like structure that is made up of tightly packed cells and surrounded by a sheath.
+It is present between the digestive tube and the nerve cord in the embryo.
 Knowing the notochord's structure can help in making sense of it in terms of its role in vertebrate development and evolution.

-Location In The Embryo And Adult Vertebrate
+Location in the Embryo and Adult Vertebrate

 • In the embryo, it extends along the dorsal midline from head to tail.